 Clark, however, never seemed to be dedicated to a purely metal sound.
 Like his idol Page, Clark wasn't just about sticking to one aesthetic.
 He idolized Page just as much for the elder's work as a producer and songwriter as he did his guitar playing.
 Clark was fastidious in the studio, writing and rewriting material over and over until he felt it was good enough.

-Hysteria took three years to complete, due in part to a car crash that cost drummer Rick Allen his arm.
+That third studio projecy took three years to complete, due in part to a car crash that cost drummer Rick Allen his arm.
 While Allen adjusted to his loss, the rest of the band continued writing songs in the studio.
 Once completed, Hysteria would propel Def Leppard to a higher level of fame.

-As the band’s success grew, so did Clark’s alcohol consumption.
+As the band's success grew, so did Clark's alcohol consumption.
 Guitarist Phil Collen, along with longtime producer Mutt Lange, bandmates and friends, held an intervention in 1989 after a doctor warned of the drastic harm Clark was doing to himself.
-Def Leppard guitarist Phil Collen recalled the intervention in his autobiography, Adrenalized.

-Clark agreed to go to a rehabilitation clinic in Tuscon.
+Clark agreed to go to a rehabilitation clinic in Tucson.
 While there, he met a recovering heroin addict, Janie Dean.
 The two decided to leave rehab and move in together, and soon Clark was back to his regular drinking habits.
 On January 8, 1991, Dean found Clark on their couch, motionless.
-He’d died in his sleep after consuming alcohol and prescription pain medication.
+He'd died in his sleep after consuming alcohol and prescription pain medication.
 He was 30 years old.